nickmelamed/bank_neural_network/README.md

 ## Analysis

-`bank_nn.ipynb`: Contains all analysis for the project
+`main.ipynb`: Contains all analysis for the project `hyperparam_tuning.py`: Contains functions used for training neural network using multiprocessing to speed up computation

 ## License